SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL_Systems_22433.md

 The ETL Systems 22433 is an L-band hybrid splitter and combiner shelf designed to power and reference VSAT terminals, as well as facilitate the use of multiple modems.

-This driver can be used to monitor and control the device via SNMP.
-The driver layout is designed to be as similar as possible to the web interface of the device.
+This connector can be used to monitor and control the device via SNMP.
+The connector layout is designed to be as similar as possible to the web interface of the device.

 ## About